Layth-max/Hungarian-Bamboo/README.md

 # References:
 [1] Kontschán, J., Ács, A., Wang, G.Q. and Neményi, A., 2015.
 New data to the mite fauna of Hungarian bamboo plantations.
 Acta Phytopathologica et Entomologica Hungarica, 50(1), pp.77-83.
+[2] Nemenyi, A., Pek, Z., Percze, A., Gyuricza, C., Miko, P., Nagy, Z., Higashiguchi, R. and Helyes, L., 2017.
+The effect of water availability on shoot and culm properties of a developing phyllostachys iridescens grove.
+Applied Ecology and Environmental Research, 15(3), pp.25-38.
+[3] Ripka, G., Kontschán, J. and Neményi, A., 2015.
+A new genus and species of eriophyoid mites (Acari: Eriophyoidea: Diptilomiopidae) on Phyllostachys iridescens (Poaceae) from Hungary.
+Acta Zoologica Academiae Scientiarum Hungaricae, 61(1), pp.47-56.

 # Open Source:
 This project is licensed under the permissive open source MIT license.